Meadowlarke/Bibliography/Bibliography.md

 > p.
 31: Cznery and public tastes.

+##### Stefaniak, Alexander and Joe Davies "Women, Pianos, and Virtuosity, 1800--1900."
+In _The Cambridge Companion to Women Composers._ Forthcoming.

+Historical and social context for women composers and performers.

+Amy Beach's cadenza for Beethoven's Piano Concerto No. 3.

+The inability of scores to give unmediated access to what they were actually playing.

+Clara Schumann's renditions of her late husband's work.

+Sophie Menter.

 ##### Stefaniak, Alex.
 "Introduction to Musicological Research."
 Class taught at Washington University in Saint Louis, Fall 2020.

 ###### Week 1